rikosintie/Discovery/docs/SECURITY.md

 # Security Policy

-The Pterodactyl community has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.
+The Network Discovery community (Hubbard) has adopted this security disclosures and response policy to ensure we responsibly handle critical issues.

 ## Reporting a Vulnerability